 After 3 years all Renault vans in the UK will require an MOT certificate by law.
 A Renault MOT at Servicing Stop can be added for just 18 when you a book a Renault van service with us.

-With 1,500+ garages throughout the UK Servicing Stop can do your MOT, car repair and car service with massive savings on main dealer prices.
+With a nationwide garage network, Servicing Stop can do your MOT, car repair and car service with massive savings on main dealer prices.

 To book your MOT and van service just call us, request a call back or book online.

 Vehicle identification number – a vehicle identification number must be permanently displayed and legible on a vehicle first used on or after 1 August 1980

 Registration plate – condition, security, legibility and format of letters/numbers

 Lights – condition, operation, security and correct colour.
 The headlamps will also be checked to see if the aim is correct